I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 It will be thirsty.

-The first thing people do upon waking (including me) is head to the kitchen to make a coffee.
+Yet most people head to the kitchen to make a coffee.

 If this is new to you, you’ll probably find it difficult.
 But keep at it because, after a few days, it will become second nature.